Asimpatel21/Delta/README.md

 # Delta
-This a demo for git and github class.
+This a demo for git and github class..